Louis Dreyfus sees no need for share listing as JV plans progress

 Ramirez was promoted to the CEO post a year ago, after previously being head of Asia, one of a series of leadership changes made by Margarita Louis-Dreyfus.

-Dreyfus, part of the so-called ABCD quartet of trading giants alongside Archer Daniels Midland, Bunge and Cargill [CARG.UL], had reported a slight rise in net profit for the first half, but saw sales and underlying profit decline again.
+Dreyfus, part of the so-called ABCD quartet of trading giants alongside Archer Daniels Midland (ADM.N), Bunge (BG.N) and Cargill [CARG.UL], had reported a slight rise in net profit for the first half, but saw sales and underlying profit decline again.

 Weak prices for grain and oilseeds were likely to continue in the next 6-12 months as hefty supplies offset brisk demand, while soft commodities, particularly sugar, would remain stronger because of tighter supply fundamentals, Ramirez said.

-But the longer-term price outlook for all agricultural commodities was favorable because of a structural need to encourage farm production to keep up with rising food consumption, he said.
+But the longer-term price outlook for all agricultural commodities was favourable because of a structural need to encourage farm production to keep up with rising food consumption, he said.

 Increasing food demand in China meant Louis Dreyfus did not see overseas expansion by COFCO in grain trading as a threat, with the scale of demand there creating opportunities for foreign traders to continue supplying the country, he added.